-Nick is an Associate Professor of Vascular Surgery and Cardiovascular Medicine.
+Nick is a Professor of Vascular Surgery and serves as the Chief of Vascular Medicine at Stanford University.
 He holds degrees with honors in Chemistry and Medicine from the University of Chicago, and completed his Internal Medicine training at the University of California, San Francisco.
 Nick joined the Clinical Investigator Pathway at Stanford University in 2005, served as the Division's Chief Cardiovascular Fellow in 2007, prior to joining the faculty.
 His academic interests focus on pathological vascular processes such as atherosclerosis, vessel inflammation, endothelial cell dysfunction, smooth muscle cell physiology and aneurysm formation.
 In particular, he is interested in investigating the genetic mechanisms of heritable cardiovascular diseases as well as translational Vascular Medicine.
 Nick is board certified in Internal Medicine, Cardiovascular Diseases and Vascular Medicine.
-Nick's biosketch.
+Nick's Biosketch

 Yoko holds an MD and a PhD degree in Molecular Biology from Kobe University in Japan.
 She has performed post-doctoral research training programs at both Stanford and Yale University where she focused on pathological vascular conditions such as restenosis, atherosclerosis and molecular pathways relevant to smooth muscle cell dysfunction.
 She is now focused on defining the vascular biology of pathways responsible for heart disease and leads efforts focused on translating genome-wide significant associations into mouse models of human vascular disease.
 In particular, she studies the relationship of ‘efferocytosis’ (Greek for carrying the dead to the grave) to the 9p21 locus, and how orchestrated phagocytosis may relate to the accumulation of apoptotic debris in the atherosclerotic core.